Home / About ANEM / Global and Regional Membership of the ANEM

 SEEMO (South East Europe Media Organization).
 The South East Europe Media Organization is a branch of the International Press Institute.
 It is a non-governmental, non-profit network of editors, directors, leading journalists and news agencies from the countries of South East Europe.
 The aim of the organization is to improve the regional cooperation and strengthen the connections within the media sector in the region.
 ANEM and SEEMO cooperate in the field of promotion of free journalism, the right to report, the fight against hate speech, as well as developing adequate working conditions for the Serbian media.

 SEENAPB (South East European Network of Associations of Private Broadcasters).
-SEENAPB and ANEM have cooperated when inducing common initiatives regarding the enhancement of legal regulations in the field of the media, expert consultations, researching and monitoring the media regulations, training, projects for the regional program exchange, promotion and application of new technologies, as well as organizing common international and regional events, research trips and meetings of media professionals.
+SEENAPB and ANEM cooperated when inducing common initiatives regarding the enhancement of legal regulations in the field of the media, expert consultations, researching and monitoring the media regulations, training, projects for the regional program exchange, promotion and application of new technologies, as well as organizing common international and regional events, research trips and meetings of media professionals.

 Strategic Partners